RistoBIn/international-website/src/pages/index.md

     path: /technologies/software-platform/
     text: Read more
   description: 'SEALAB provides a space for people to connect, create and communicate'
-  heading: 'The Oceans Affect Us All, but Entering the Deep Is Not for Everyone'
+  heading: 'The oceans affect us all, but entering the deep is not for everyone'
   subheading: ''
 productSection:
   description: |-